bnosac/audio.whisper/README.md

 ![](tools/logo-audio-whisper-x100.png)

 - The package allows to transcribe audio files using the ["Whisper" Automatic Speech Recognition model](https://github.com/openai/whisper)
-- The package is based on CPU-only inference engine written in C++11, no external software is needed, so that you can directly install and use it from R
+- The package is based on an inference engine written in C++11, no external software is needed, so that you can directly install and use it from R

 [![Actions Status](https://github.com/bnosac/audio.whisper/workflows/R-CMD-check/badge.svg)](https://github.com/bnosac/audio.whisper/actions)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)